solrevdev/solrevdev.github.io/_posts/2020-06-07-archive-all-bookmarks-using-the-pocket-developer-api.md

 I will not be using it to its full potential as it supports variables and such like so I will leave that for an exercise for the reader to refactor away.

-So, to get started to create a working folder, 2 files to work with then open Visual Studio Code
+So, to get started create a working folder, 2 files to work with and then open Visual Studio Code

 ```powershell
 mkdir pocket-api